 Rockwood Drug-Free Coalition provides leadership, education and resources to prevent and address substance abuse among youth.

-Funding is provided through a federal Drug-Free Communities grant award, as well as state and private foundation awards and in-kind contributions from many community partners.
+Funding is provided through a federal Drug-Free Communities grant award, as well as state and private foundation awards and in-kind support from many community partners.

 Join us in our work to create a safer community.
 Click here to volunteer